 DEI Efforts:

-DEI efforts and advocacy have always been an integral part of my life.
+DEI efforts and advocacy have always been an integral part of my life and career.
 My volunteer work profoundly shapes my views around access and the impact of technology and social opportunities.

 I am an organiser at Queer in AI, where I help run our workshops and other initiatives to promote inclusion in the ACL community.
 Before that, I was co-organizing for WiNLP (Widening NLP), an organisation that supports underrepresented groups in NLP.
 I co-organize the mentorship program at LTI and frequently serve as a mentor for initiatives aimed at introducing people to research, both within and outside CMU.
 In my undergrad, I worked for educational and mental health initiatives for underprivileged kids for over three years.
 I am always looking for opportunities to do my bit to make the ACL, ML, and STeM communities more welcoming to everyone.